The new flat-rate cash back card by Wells Fargo is arguably the best product in its category.

 |Wells Fargo Active Cash℠ Card|

-The new Active Cash card from Wells Fargo offers 2% cash rewards on all eligible purchases – the highest rate among flat-rate cash back cards with no annual fee so far.
+The new Active Cash card from Wells Fargo offers 2% cash rewards on purchases – the highest rate among flat-rate cash back cards with no annual fee so far.
 This type of card is an excellent option for consumers looking for a simple credit card product with no annual fee or bonus categories to keep track of.
 At the same time, it would work just as well for credit card enthusiasts who want to maximize rewards on purchases that fall outside of bonus categories offered on their other cards.

 Active Cash cardholders will be able to redeem cash back as a credit to their card account or at Wells Fargo ATMs in $20 increments using a Wells Fargo debit or ATM card.
 Alternatively, they’ll have an option to direct deposit their cash back into a Wells Fargo savings or checking account or redeem it toward purchases they’ve already made.